stefannikolicns/fpl20-placement/README.md

 # Timing-Driven Placement for FPGA Architectures with Dedicated Routing Paths

+**This repository has been migrated to [https://github.com/EPFL-LAP/fpl20-placement] and will no longer be maintained.**

 This repository holds an implementation of a timing-driven detailed placer for FPGA architectures with direct connections between LUTs.

 For detailed background on the placement algorithm, please refer to: